 Today I’ll present both sides of the argument: pro and anti-salt.
 Then you can decide which side makes more sense.
 This is called thinking for yourself.
 I highly recommend it.

 What Sodium Does

 First of all, let’s get something straight: Sodium is not an optional mineral.
 Even low-salt advocates (at least the ones with functioning frontal lobes) aren’t calling for zero sodium.
-You need a bare minimum, probably around 500 mg daily, to squeak by—though this says nothing about optimal intakes.
+At a bare minimum, everyone needs around 500 mg daily to squeak by—though this says nothing about optimal intakes.

 If your diet is very low on salt, your body goes into sodium-sparing mode.
 Certain hormones kick up, and you pee out less sodium.
 High salt diets have the opposite effect.
 More on this later.